相見歡 春紅

 What does “Hortus Conclucus” mean?

-In Latin, it literally means “enclosed garden”.
-In Medieval and Renaissance art and literature, “hortus conclusus” is both an emblematic attribute and a title associated with the Virgin Mary – a virgin depends on no earthly male, she is the numinous conceiver, the divine author of life, father and mother in one – the immaculate conception.
+In Latin, hortus conclusus translates to “enclosed garden.”
+In Medieval and Renaissance art and literature, it is both an emblematic attribute and a title associated with the Virgin Mary.
+A virgin who relies on no earthly male, embodying the concept of Immaculate Conception—a fusion of the divine and earthly, as the author of life, father and mother in one.

 Why call this painting series “Hortus Conclusus”?